 A senior EPS officer is assigned to serve as the liaison to each committee.
 Elected representatives from each CLC compose the Chief’s Community Advisory Council and meet on a quarterly basis.
 Of this membership, a community member is elected to serve as the Co-Chair of the Council with the Chief of Police.
-CAC Terms of Reference (PDF, 30kb) The CAC is supported by the EPS’s Equity, Diversity and Human Rights Unit .
+The CAC is supported by the EPS’s Community and Operations Support Unit.

-For questions about the CAC or Community Liaison Committee, please contact Natasha Goudar with the Equity, Diversity and Human Rights Unit.
+For questions about the CAC or Community Liaison Committee, please contact Chelsea Hawrelak with the Community and Operations Support Unit.